-We do not currently accept school, nursery or similar group visits as the site does not currently have the infrastructure needed to support school visits.
-Our volunteers are working to fully develop the educational possibilities that the heritage centre site is able to offer and we hope to be able to start taking bookings later in 2017.
+We do not currently accept school, nursery or similar group visits as the site does not yet have the infrastructure needed to support school visits.
+Our volunteers are working to develop fully the educational possibilities that the Heritage Centre site is able to offer and we hope to be able to start taking bookings later in 2017.
 Further details will appear here as things progress.

-The Heritage Centre is the heart of our attraction.
-On the ground floor is Granite’s Coffee Shop.
-Our Heritage Rooms spread over both floors, whilst on the first floor there is the Quiet Room.
-Outside there is additional seating and a children’s play area.
+The Heritage Centre is the heart and gateway to our attraction.
+Our Heritage Rooms spread over both floors.
+The Quiet Room can also be found on the first floor.
 There is ample free car parking, and access to the railway and museum.
-If you want to know more about how the Heritage Centre came into being then why not read about the background to the centre.
+If you want to know more about how the Heritage Centre came into being then why not read about the background to the Centre.

 Why not leave a review?